pingappduniya-oss/Ping-App-Complete-Use-Case-Flows-Technical-Deep-Dive-/CompleteUseCaseFlows.md

-# Complete Use Case Flows (Technical Deep Dive)
+#  Signal Chat POC: Complete Use Case Flows (Technical Deep Dive)

 ---

 ## 🏗️ 1.
 User Management

 ### 1.1 User Gets Registered
-**Simple explanation:** When a user first installs the app, the app creates secret security keys on their phone.
+**Simple explanation:** When a user first installs the app, they register with their phone number and receive an OTP for verification.
+Once verified, the app creates secret security keys on their phone.
 These keys are used to lock and unlock messages.
 The "public" part of these keys is sent to the server so friends can find and start a safe chat with the user.

 ```mermaid
 sequenceDiagram